 The University invests the majority of its endowment with a religious affiliate that shares the University's Catholic ministry and educational mission.
 These assets are held in the affiliate's endowment and are invested for the University's benefit.
 The endowment, managed to provide a stable source of financial support, is invested in a diversified portfolio with an allocation emphasizing equity-based instruments to obtain capital appreciation and current yield.
 Investments held in the affiliate's endowment include U.S. public equities, non-U.S. public equities, long/short public equities, fixed income securities, marketable alternatives, private equity, real estate, and other real assets.
-The University has no unfunded commitments related to its beneficial interest in assets held by others as of June 30, 2020.
+The University has no unfunded commitments related to its beneficial interest in assets held by others as of June 30, 2021.

 The University may redeem its interest as necessary.
+Assets can be redeemed at the prior quarter net asset value as reported by the funds' investment managers.
 Redemption of up to 2 percent of the total units is allowed every month with payment in 30 days.
 Redemption requests of up to 12.5 percent of the total units are to be paid within two quarters.
 Full payout at a quarterly 12.5 percent rate would be made in two years.